blu-bird/nest/_pages/about.md

 and holding events that bring the dance community at Cornell together.
 Other interests include karate, ultimate frisbee, and puzzle hunts.

-# Write your biography here.
+[comment]: <> (Write your biography here.
 Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
+Link to your favorite [subreddit] http://reddit.com.
 You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.
+The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.)